Sines: Monarchy

 In the second half of the 19th century, pyrite from Pias and Moinho dos Paneiros (Sines) and ore from Cercal are transported from the small island.
 The ore arrived in carts pulled by bulls, transported over a large bridge, and by boats to larger ships on the island.
 Near the mouth of the ravine on Pessegueiro there still remain abandoned deposits of accumulated ore, that were never transported.

-During the first decade of the 19th century, the populous of Sines lived in fear during the French occupation of the country.
+During the first decade of the 19th century, the populace of Sines lived in fear during the French occupation of the country.
 In one incident, a company of troops from Napoleon's army pillaged the town and defaced the royal coat-of-arms over the doors to the castle.

 Under the Liberalist Constitution, the municipality began to govern its own affairs, as the Order of Santiago, along with other religious orders were expelled from Portugal in 1855, and most of their assets appropriated.
 Sines became a parish of Santiago do Cacém, losing autonomy, yet flourished economically as several new businesses began operating from the town.
 The establishment of cork and canning industries, small factories producing distillates and artisan goods (bakeries and cobblers), turned the village more attractive to emigrants.
 The town attracted many English and Catalan businesses, as well as Alentejan and Algarvan entrepreneurs in search of work.

 Entrepreneurial growth and republican idealism helped to redevelop the area, as the construction of new roads, the arrival of a rail-line, access to schools and culture became cumulative.
 The new elites, not only built their wealth on land rental, but also industry and commerce, and showed renewed interest in restoring the municipality.
 These liberal elites, such as João Daniel de Sines, fought for the constitutional monarchy during the Liberal Wars, and were magnanimous when former-King Miguel of Portugal stopped-over in their region on his way to exile.

 At the end of the 19th century, a young Algarvian medic would write the first monograph on Sines, Breve Notícia de Sines (A Brief Notice on Sines).
 Francisco Luís Lopes' work was an acidic critique of municipal affairs and living conditions that were both sincere and damning, but also flattering and praise-worthy, noting both the villa's problems and its openness and tolerance.